 - employer details for processing a payroll gift,

-- date of birth, age, and/or gender, where appropriate (e.g., where registering for an event, such as a race).
+- gender, where appropriate (e.g., where registering for an event, such as a race).

 We may also collect and process information about your interactions with us, including details about our contacts with you through email, SMS, post, on the phone or in person (i.e., the date, time, and method of contact), details about donations you make to us, events or activities that you register for or attend and any other support you provide to us.
 We may also collect and record any other relevant information you share with us about yourself, including your interests or your affiliations with other charities, community groups, your employer or a Save the Children corporate partner.
 If you are a minor, we may collect the name and contact details of a parent or guardian and, where appropriate, the name and location of your school.

 In order to ensure that our communication with you is relevant and tailored to your background and interests, we may supplement what we know about you with information that is available to the public.
 This allows us to better understand your interests, preferences, and level of potential engagement and/or donation, so that we can contact you in the most appropriate way and to ensure that we do not send you unwanted communications.
 The information we collect and process about you from publicly-available sources may include demographic information associated with your postcode or your address and an estimate of your age.
 We may collect this information ourselves or through third-party service providers.
 For more information on how we work with service providers, please see ‘How will we disclose the information we have collected to outside parties?’.